Gold Digger (Kanye West song): Music video

 An accompanying music video debuted in the summer of 2005.
 It was directed by frequent West collaborator Hype Williams, who also directed the visual for his previous Late Registration single "Diamonds from Sierra Leone".
 The video was the first of West's to feature cameos from signees to his record label GOOD Music; they further made appearances on his albums and at his shows.
-It was released to YouTube on June 17, 2009.
+It was released to YouTube on June 16, 2009.

 Shot in a widescreen letterboxed format and using lighting, the music video begins with a cameo from Foxx and includes prominent appearances from pin-up girls.
 Fictional moving magazine covers that feature video vixens are also present throughout, interspersed with various colors and scenes of West dancing.
 GOOD Music artists Consequence and John Legend are both charmed by women that move easily; the former spends his time with one in a dark room.
 A woman that appears alongside West at points is also show in some shots on her own, during which she acts angrily and holds a bright light that she shakes heavily towards the end.

 On a 2018 list of the best music video from each year since 2000, ShortList named the visual the best of 2005, with Niloufar Haidari saying that it "is a joy to watch" because of Foxx's presence and the "exceptional use of colour and lighting".
 That same year, Complex named the clip as West's 20th best music video.
 The staff of the magazine praised West's "dance moves" and his "bold color choices", concluding by labeling the video "a perfect match" for "Gold Digger".
 The music video won the BET Award for Video of the Year at the 2006 BET Awards, and received nominations for both Best Male Video and Best Hip Hop Video at the 2006 MTV Video Music Awards.
 The visual was nominated for Favorite Video at the MTV Asia Awards 2006, alongside garnering nominations for the awards of Best Male Video and Best Hip-Hop Video at the MTV Australia Video Music Awards 2006; it was also nominated in the latter category at the 2006 MTV Video Music Awards Japan.
 Also in 2006, the video received a nomination for the solo Best International Video award at the MuchMusic Video Awards, while it was presented with the Michael Jackson award for Best R&B/Soul or Rap Music Video at the Soul Train Music Awards.

+The music video on YouTube has received over 355 million views as of May 2024.